Best Irish Artists: Painters

 Most of Curling's horse paintings are so alive with movement and the sound of hooves, they make me nervous.
 See Peter Curling Biography.

-Best Abstract Artists
+Best Abstract Painters

 Sean Scully (b.1945)